azim-ansari-au9/StopWatch/README.md

-this project is done By Using HTML , CSS and JAVASCRIPT.
+this project is done By Using HTML and CSS.
 In this project we can Set the timer .